 C-PACE financing repayment is facilitated through the County property tax assessment process.
 A voluntary assessment (similar to a sewer district assessment) is placed on the building owner’s property tax bill.
 The assessment is repaid over the financing term (up to 20 years) and the annual energy cost savings will, in most cases, exceed the annual assessment payment, thereby enabling capital intensive equipment upgrades.
 Because the C-PACE assessment obligation runs with the property, the assessment automatically transfers to the next owner when the property is sold.

-Financing a solar installation is a good option for homeowners that do not have the money required for an upfront purchase.
-With Sopris Solar’s loan options through finance partners like Mosaic Solar, Dividend Solar, and Greensky Financing, homeowners can “purchase” their solar for no money down.
+Financing a solar installation is a good option for business owners that do not have the money required for an upfront purchase.
 Loans are repaid with a fixed monthly cost and low interest.
-In addition, many homeowners may also go to their local lender to obtain a home equity line of credit or refinance and obtain funds for the system.
-Homeowners can still benefit from the ITC, making loans a very appealing offer.
-Like a purchase, the homeowner is protected with product warranties (fullfilled by the manufacturers) and the Sopris 25-year Workmanship warranty.
+Business owners can still benefit from the ITC, making loans a very appealing offer.
+Like a purchase, the homeowner is protected with product warranties (fulfilled by the manufacturers) and the Sopris 25-year Workmanship Warranty.
 Instead of a high electric bill from the utility each month, customers have a lower-cost loan payment for their solar.
 The loan is transferrable or can be bought out in the event you decide to move.